 - Greater attendance due to creative publicity efforts

-Is your VBS was not considered successful, explain why.
+If your Vacation Bible School was not considered successful, explain why.

 Of the 7 percent of churches who said their VBS was not successful, here were the main reasons why: